ChongWang1024/PDAC/README.md

 ## Datasets
 ### fastMRI knee dataset
-The access for fastMRI could be applied at https://fastmri.med.nyu.edu/.
+The access for fastMRI dataset could be applied at https://fastmri.med.nyu.edu/.
 You need to download the fastMRI knee dataset with the following files:

 - knee_singlecoil_train.tar.gz
 - knee_singlecoil_val.tar.gz